yezyilomo/django-restql/docs/querying_data.md

 ```

 ## Exclude(-) operator
-When using **Django RESTQL** filtering as-is is great if there are no many fields on a serializer, but sometimes you might have a case where you would like everything except a handful of fields on a larger serializer.
-These fields might be nested and trying the whitelist approach is difficult or possibly too long for the url. **Django RESTQL** comes with the exclude(-) operator which can be used to exclude some fields in scenarios where you want to get all fields except few.
-Using exclude syntax is very simple,you just need to prepend the field to exclude with the exclude(-) operator when writing your query that's all.
+Using **Django RESTQL** filtering as it is when there are no many fields on a serializer is great, but sometimes you might have a case where you would like everything except a handful of fields on a larger serializer.
+These fields might be nested and trying the whitelist approach might possibly be too long for the url.

+**Django RESTQL** comes with the exclude(-) operator which can be used to exclude some fields in scenarios where you want to get all fields except few ones.
+Using exclude operator is very simple, you just need to prepend the exclude(-) operator to the field which you want to exclude when writing your query that's all.
 Take an example below

 ```py
 from rest_framework import serializers